 Massachusetts Counseling License Requirements

-Counselors of all types call the New England state of Massachusetts their home.
-Currently, over 30,000 counselors work in the state, with the highest number employed as substance abuse, behavioral disorder, and mental health counselors (15,880).1-5 On this page, you can read about how to become a Licensed Mental Health Counselor (LMHC), which is the main counseling type in the state, as well as other counseling types, including marriage and family therapist, school counselor, and substance abuse counselor.
+As of May 2021, over 31,000 counselors work in Massachusetts, with the highest number employed as substance abuse, behavioral disorder, and mental health counselors (17,020).1-5 On this page, you can read about how to become a Licensed Mental Health Counselor (LMHC)–which is the main counseling type in the state–as well as other counseling types, including marriage and family therapist, school counselor, and substance abuse counselor.

 Table of Contents